Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 <!-- > -->

-## After Class
+## After This Lesson

 - Watch the videos here: https://www.howtographql.com
   - Introduction
   - GraphQL is the better REST
   - Core Concepts
   - Big Picture (Architecture)
-- Answer the questions in assignment 1 on GradeScope.
+- Complete the queries below and submit on GradeScope.
-  - For each question provide the GraphQL query that would provide what was asked for.
+  - For each question write the GraphQL query that returns the requested data.

 <!-- > -->

-### Evaluate your Work!
+### Evaluate your Work

-Answer the questions on Gradescope.
+Submit on GradeScope.
 Write the **query** that solves each question.

 1. Fetch Boba Fet, get the name.
 1. Get Yoda's name, height, and eye color.